Permit special character into pseudonym

 I suggest to close the issue as REJECTED.

-#5 Updated by Alessio Fattorini almost 6 years ago
+#5 Updated by Alessio Fattorini over 6 years ago

 I think you're losing my point of view, you should think about a bit :-)